 About the DBT Program

 We offer both individual and group DBT skills training.
 Due to the nature of DBT therapy, you must be in individual therapy in order to join the group.
 Our DBT skills groups are being offered virtually at this time.
 Current patients are also able to join DBT group if they are working with an individual therapist in the office.
 However, depending on the case, patients may be able to join our DBT group while working with an outside therapist or Psychiatrist.
 We do have a Psychiatrist on staff for cases that need on-site medication management.
-Before starting individual or group DBT training, you must first complete an initial consultation with Natalie Wallace, LMSW, DBT Coordinator.
-Grace Lawton will be hosting the DBT group in September.
+Before starting individual and/or group DBT training, you must first complete an initial consultation with Natalie Wallace, LCSW, Director of DBT Services.
+Grace Lawton will be hosting the weekly DBT Skills group.

 DBT Skills Training Groups